The next evolution

 TRACERx’s smooth evolutionary trees are the descendants of the ones Charles Darwin sketched into his notebook when he was first developing his theory of natural selection.

-Back then, when the wrong kind of science could cost you your reputation, Darwin developed his theory by himself.
+Back then, when the wrong kind of science could cost you your reputation, Darwin tended to work by himself.
 But today there are scientific questions that no one researcher, institution or even country can answer alone.
 Cancer Grand Challenges, which Cancer Research UK co-founded with the National Cancer Institute in the US, is our way of bringing those kinds of questions – the ones that might reframe everything we thought we knew – to the boundary-crossing teams that can answer them.

-The team answering it is eDyNAmiC, which approaches evolution in the same way it might play jazz.
+One of those teams is eDyNAmiC.
+Its members approach evolution in the same way they might play jazz.

-That approach is all about encouraging eDyNAmiC's researchers to think creatively, but it’s also a good way to explain the phenomenon they’re thinking about.
-The team’s insight is that, although cancer exploits human evolution, it doesn’t always follow its rules.
-It’s like a cover version, with teasing traces of the original tune mixed up and syncopated until they’re unpredictable and strange.
+That's all about encouraging eDyNAmiC's researchers to think creatively, but it’s also a good way to explain the phenomenon they’re thinking about.
+The team’s insight is that, although cancer exploits evolution, it doesn’t always follow the rules.

 Take, for example, glioblastoma, one of the fastest-growing and hardest-to-treat types of brain tumour.
 In some cases, these cancers can adapt to resist effective targeted treatments within a week.
 That kind of evolution, with mother cells spawning daughters that look like they come from completely different species, is more like a tangled bush than a branching tree.

 Scientists spent years observing this kind of chaotic behaviour in tumours – sudden growth spurts, unexplained drug resistance – without understanding how it could possibly happen.
-Then eDyNAmiC’s researchers spotted what everyone else had been missing
+Then, in a moment that set the stage for the grand challenge, eDyNAmiC’s researchers spotted what everyone else had been missing

 How to trap a cancer

 Multicellular organisms usually keep their genomes neatly coiled into molecules called chromosomes in the centre of each cell.
-These tight structures ensure cells stay stable when they divide, so skin keeps acting like skin, lungs do the job of lungs, and mutations can only happen in small increments.
+These tight structures ensure cells stay stable when they divide, so skin keeps acting like skin, lungs do the job of lungs, and mutations can't happen too quickly.

 But other forms of life don’t need things to be so coordinated.
 Bacteria toss frisbees of extra DNA called plasmids all about their cells, effectively turning every cell division into an evolutionary experiment.